-In the years it has been offered since 2000, the workshop has received a total of 278 ratings of excellent and 49 ratings of good.
+In the years it has been offered since 2000, the workshop has received more than 377 ratings of excellent and 76 ratings of good.

 - The workshop was VERY informative.
 I gained valuable information concerning teaching, such as active learning strategies, course planning, etc., that I will implement in my classes.
 This was also a fantastic introduction to the funding process.

 - A lot of information.
 A good chance to ask questions and get precise answers.
 Presenters were highly skilled and the discussions were lively.

 - I couldn’t have learned this much in three years of day-to-day experience.
 Totally valuable and well worth the time.

 - I was actually surprised by this workshop – I didn’t expect it to be so useful, so informative and so much fun!

 - Many suggestions for proposals and teaching.
 Time management suggestions were helpful also.